Uxoricide: Culture and law

 Some instances of uxoricide are facilitated by the culture of the victim and the perpetrator.
 For example, honor killings, whereby a man kills his wife because she has brought shame upon their family, are approved in some male-dominated, patriarchal societies.
-Approximately 42% of female victims of honour killings worldwide were killed because it was believed they had committed a 'sexual impropriety'.
-Other facilitating cultural norms include discriminatory family laws and articles in the Criminal Code which display leniency towards honor killings.
+Approximately 42% of female victims of honour killings worldwide were killed because it was believed they had committed a "sexual impropriety".
+Other facilitating cultural norms include discriminatory family laws and articles in the criminal code which display leniency towards honor killings.
 In Turkey, it has been reported that little social stigma is attached to honor killings, and around 37% of those living in conservative areas believe that adulterous women should be killed.
 These attitudes favouring honor killings have also been echoed amongst children and adults in Jordan and India.
 In Uruguay, until 2017 crimes of passion related to adultery were tolerated under Article 36 of the Penal Code (The passion provoked by adultery) – Artículo 36.
 (La pasión provocada por el adulterio).
 On 22 December 2017, Article 36 of the Criminal Code was modified to remove the crime of passion.
-There had been ongoing political efforts to remove this provision from the Criminal Code since 2013.
-Uruguay has a very high rate of killing of women; according to a 2018 United Nations study, Uruguay has the second-highest rate of killings of women by current or former partners in Latin America, after Dominican Republic.
+There had been ongoing political efforts to remove this provision from the criminal code since 2013.
+Uruguay has a very high rate of killing of women; according to a 2018 United Nations study, Uruguay has the second-highest rate of killings of women by current or former partners in Latin America, after the Dominican Republic.

 Uxoricide can also be prevalent in countries where honor killings are not considered acceptable.
 In South Africa, for example, as many as five women are estimated to be killed each week by an intimate partner.
 It has been suggested that this high rate of uxoricide is a result of the prevalence of violence in South African society, and how it is deemed socially acceptable in many circumstances – conservative attitudes towards women in this society have been suggested to facilitate uxoricide.
 Studies conducted in Italy exhibit similar findings, reporting that a man's cultural values concerning the position of women in society links to his likelihood of committing uxoricide.

 Effects on children

 When a parent kills another parent, children experience significant trauma.
-The other parent is likely to be in prison or may have committed suicide and therefore, the child will go through significant loss.
-The child has not only lost a parent but has also lost the other parent that would help and support them through this loss.
-This type of extreme traumatic event can have serious implications on wellbeing and mental health.
+The other parent is likely to be in prison or may have died by suicide and therefore, the child will go through significant loss.
+The child has lost not only one parent but has also lost the other parent who would have helped and supported them through this loss.
+This type of extreme traumatic event can have serious implications for a child's wellbeing and mental health.